 If you don't have access to a web server, here are some free options:

 - Tempshare is a free service provided by Articulate for testing Storyline content.
-Note: You must include Flash output when you publish, and uploaded files will be deleted after 10 days.
+Note: Uploaded files will be deleted after 10 days.

 - Amazon S3 offers free hosting with generous usage limits.
 If you go over your limit, you'll be charged a small fee.
 See this video tutorial by Tom Kuhlmann to learn more about Amazon S3.